newmankuol/skills-introduction-to-github/README.md

 👋 Hi there,
-I'm. working as a teacher
+I'm working as a teacher
 I writes poems.